norrisanator/AVCteam1/README.md

 - [x] Software: Fix error in the code to make the robot follow the line for quadrant one
 - [x] Simran: Weekly Report
 - [x] All: Discuss the progress report, so we all write similar things
+- [x] Software: Sending code to sever to open gate

 ##Week Three Review
 - Everyone attended the Lab session